ErikEJ/EFCorePowerTools/README-Beta.md

 [Main README.md](README.md)

 # Reverse Engineering Wizard
-The following demonstrates the wizard at work, don't be distracted by the design or colors as XAML can be easily configured to look as required.
-At this point it is a POC to demonstrate that a wizard can be used within the existing EFCorePowerTools project.
-The code for the wizard comes from the https://github.com/microsoft/WPF-Samples project [Windows/Wizard folder] - refactored for our purposes.
+The following video demonstrates the wizard at work.
+Don't be distracted by its current design as XAML can be easily configured to look as required.
+At this point, it is a POC to demonstrate that a wizard can be used within the existing EFCorePowerTools project.
+The code for the wizard comes from the [Microsoft WPF-Samples](https://github.com/microsoft/WPF-Samples) project [Windows/Wizard folder] which was slightly refactored for our purposes.

-Where the patterns and design are subject to discussion and approval, the proposed path would be to use the MPV-VM pattern [as much as possible] to more effectively utilize the POC wizard framework.
-Unlike true MVP-VM, much of the view[s] code-behind logic may remain in-tact to minimize the refactor effort.
+Where the patterns and design are subject to discussion and approval, the proposed path would be to use the Model-View-Presenter, View-Model [MPV-VM] pattern which is described below.
+However, unlike true MVP-VM, the view's code-behind logic may remain intact to minimize the refactor effort; with MVP-VM the view does not contain business logic.

 https://github.com/user-attachments/assets/8a4cd041-92eb-4a54-baf2-ae7ce30055c1

-The sequence diagram below relects a high level view of the primary classes, note that below each timeline (gray text) the location of the class is displayed, e.g., RegEngWizardhandler.cs is under the Shared / Handlers / Wizard folder.
+The sequence diagram below is a high level view of the wizard's primary classes.
+Note that the location of each class within the solution is located below each timeline box (in gray), e.g., RegEngWizardhandler.cs is located under the solution's Shared / Handlers / Wizard folder.
 <img src="img/mvpvm-wizard.png"/>
 Figure 1

 # MVP-VM
-The pattern suggested is the Model-View-Presenter, View-Model pattern.
-The current design lends itself to this because it isn't a true MVVM pattern; the handler actually performs much of the business logic communicating through the View.
+The pattern suggested for the proposed work is the Model-View-Presenter, View-Model pattern.
+The current design lends itself to this because it isn't a true MVVM pattern; unlike MVVM, the existing handler performs much of the business logic invoking business logic within each of the view's code-behind classes, thus effectively overcoming some MVVM limitations.
-MVVM is more a "widget" pattern that mirrors MVC (Model-View-Controller).
-Like MVC, the View and ViewModel contain all of the code and are generally not easily reused because of the tight coupling, nor do they easily communicate with other widgets.
+Traditional MVVM is more a "widget" pattern that mirrors the MVC pattern (adapted for WPF).
+With MVVM, the view and view model contain all of the logic and as such cannot be easily reused because of the tight coupling between the view, view model, and its logic layers.

-Note: MVC evolved to MVP (Model-View-Presenter pattern to overcome these limitations).
-MVP, like MVP-VM is more of a framework pattern (required for our use case).
+Note: MVC evolved to the [Model-View-Presenter](https://www.wildcrest.com/Potel/Portfolio/mvp.pdf) pattern to overcome such limitations.
+MVP-VM (like MVP) is more of a framework pattern which will required for our use case.

 ## Presenter (RevEngWizardHandler)
 The presenter has primary responsibility for communicating with the business logic layer to populate the view model(s).